cube-drone/rt0/players-guide/src/gm/factions.md

 Herman Ito, reclusive billionaire.
 A small, old man with round sunglasses.
-Owner of, among others, Itophonic Headphones, Ito Getaways, ItoVR, He wasn't the face of the Moon Unit Zappa project, but he was always the financial backing.
+Owner of, among others, Itophonic Headphones, Ito Getaways, ItoVR, He wasn't the face of the Paradise Lua project, but he was always the financial backing.
 His goal was to completely insulate himself from humanity, to create a sanctuary where nobody could harm him, bother him, or even appear on his radar.